Quantum computing: how can it serve your organisation?

 Maran van HeeschFunctie:Senior consultant

 Maran van Heesch is the portfolio manager for PMC's Quantum Safe Technologies and Practical Algorithms for Quantum Optimization.
 Maran van Heesch works as a scientific consultant at TNO with a strong focus on applied cryptography, including post-quantum cryptography, quantum cryptography and secure multi-party computation.
-She works on figuring out use cases for quantum key distribution, possible transition models to post-quantum cryptography for security products and has implemented multi-party computation protocols for various use cases in the financial and healthcare sectors.

 Frank Phillipson is senior scientist and professor at Maastricht University in Computational Operations Research, specialized in optimization in telecommunication, energy and logistics networks.
 Most of our current work is focused on finding new computational techniques for optimization and machine learning using the quantum computer.